ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 # 4. The GRANT OPTION Privilege
 + The `GRANT OPTION` privilege allows a user to pass on any privileges she/he has to other users.
+  - Note: If you are using XAMPP 8 on Mac, the `GRANT ALL ON music.* TO 'selina'@'localhost';` command won't work.
+The reason is the `GRANT ALL ON music.* TO 'hugh'@'localhost';` command can not grant `ALL` priviliges to `'hugh'@'localhost'`.
+To double check it, you can use `SHOW GRANTS FOR 'root'@'localhost'` and `SHOW GRANTS FOR 'hugh'@'localhost'` to take a look at the differences.
+I am still working on this issue and will update the slides when I find the solution.
+(If you are using Windows or XAMPP 7 on Mac, there will be no problem.)

 ~~~~
 -- connect to the monitor as the root user